NON-FINAL OFFICE ACTION after RCE

 Likewise, the use of the paddle assembly with the (i) alignment shaft and (ii) alignment dish of claim 16 [(i) and (ii) being non-positively recited elements], and with (iii) the container have not been afforded any patentable weight because it has been held that a recitation with respect to the manner in which a claimed apparatus [such as the paddle assembly subcombination] is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus satisfying the claimed structural limitations.
 Ex parte Masham, 2 USPQ2d 1647; In re Sebald, 122 USPQ 527; In re Lemin et al., 140 USPQ 273; In re Sinex, 135 USPQ 302; In re Pearson, 181 USPQ 641.

-Since Sullivan, Jr. discloses all of the positively recited elements following “the mixing assembly comprising” in line 3 of claim 1 and following “the paddle assembly comprising” in line 3 of claim 16, the 102 rejections must be maintained.
+Since Sullivan, Jr. discloses all of the positively recited elements following “the mixing assembly comprising” in line 3 of claim 1 and following “the paddle assembly comprising” in line 3 of claim 16, the 102 rejections must again be maintained.

-In stark contrast, amended claim 23 recites method steps with positively recited inclusion and manipulation of elements such as the container, external drive apparatus, alignment shaft, alignment disk, and the steps related to the length of the elongate section as compared to the height of the container, the mixing assembly being entirely defined within the container for storage or disposal within the container, etc are steps not contemplated by the four corners of Sullivan, Jr. Accordingly, the method claims 23-29 stand allowed.
+In stark contrast, amended claim 23 recites method steps with positively recited inclusion and manipulation of elements such as the container, external drive apparatus, alignment shaft, alignment disk, and the steps related to the length of the elongate section as compared to the height of the container, the mixing assembly being entirely defined within the container for storage or disposal within the container, etc. are steps not contemplated by the four corners of Sullivan, Jr. Accordingly, the method claims 23-29 stand allowed.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to CHARLES COOLEY whose telephone number is (571)272-1139.
 The examiner can normally be reached M-F 9:30 AM - 6:00 PM.